 While we’re on the subject, let’s dispatch a few other myths and misunderstandings regarding HTML5:

 - As of this writing, HTML5 is ready for implementation on all with some caveats.
-No browser yet supports the complete HTML5 spec (although some, such as IE 11 and Chrome, are getting very close), and IE8 does not support it at all.
+No browser yet supports the complete HTML5 spec (although some, such as Microsoft Edge and Google Chrome, are getting very close), and IE8 does not support it at all.
 Before embarking on making a site it is vital to learn what browsers your market is using.

 - HTML5 has only just become a done deal, and there are aspects that may still be open to interpretation.

 - HTML5 does not replace XHTML, or make it obsolete.
 The two languages will be used alternatively (and in some cases, side-by-side) for at least the next several years.